University of Nottingham Malaysia

 Biography

-Dr Benjamin Barton is Associate Professor in the School of Politics, History and International Relations (PHIR) at the University of Nottingham's Malaysia Campus.
+Dr Benjamin Barton is Head of School and Associate Professor in the School of Politics, History and International Relations (PHIR) at the University of Nottingham's Malaysia.
 Dr Barton graduated in 2016 from a joint-PhD programme between King's College London (War Studies Department) and Hong Kong University.
 Prior to undertaking his doctoral degree, Dr Barton was a Research Assistant for the College of Europe's Chair of EU-China Relations, as well as a Teaching Assistant for the College of Europe's Department of EU International Relations & Diplomacy Studies.
 In parallel to pursuing his doctoral research project, Dr Barton accumulated more than three years experience working as a Project Manager for consultancies in Brussels and Paris specialised in putting together proposals and managing projects emanating from EU-funded research grants.

 Expertise Summary